top of page

 Crayge Lindesay, recording engineer

-Crayge is an audio and video producer, writer,
+Crayge is an audio and video producer, writer, recording

 Crayge has received many honors including: UNESCO City of Music BAM Award 2019 for his lifetime works and contributions to artists' development, Platinum and Gold records for various artists.
 He has engineered recordings for many award winning artists for the past 40 years.
 You can reach Crayge here: